USA Pickleball

-USA Pickleball, or USAP, is the de facto governing body for the sport of pickleball in the United States.
-It was the world's first national pickleball organization established when it was formed in 1984 as the United States Amateur Pickleball Association.
-It reorganized as the USA Pickleball Association (USAPA) in 2005.
-The organization adopted the name USA Pickleball in 2020.
+USA Pickleball, or USAP, is the national governing body for the sport of pickleball in the United States.
+It was the world's first pickleball oversight organization when it was established in 1984 as the United States Amateur Pickleball Association.
+It reorganized as the USA Pickleball Association (USAPA) in 2005, but adopted the name USA Pickleball in 2020.
 As the USAPA, the organization published the first official pickleball rule book in 1984 and published the USA Pickleball Association Official Tournament Rulebook in 2008.
 Since 2005 the organization has operated as a nonprofit 501(c)(3) organization.

 History

 The United States Amateur Pickleball Association, originally abbreviated U.S.A.P.A., was founded by Bryon Olson, Sid Williams and a few other Washington state pickleball enthusiasts in 1984 in Tacoma, Washington.
 A few years later Williams changed the name of the organization to the United States of America Pickleball Association.
 Their objective was to perpetuate the growth and advancement of pickleball within the United States.

 To help promote the game the first honorary member of the organization, number 00001, was President Ronald Reagan.
 A complimentary pickleball set was sent to the White House, but it's not known whether Reagan ever played the game.
 The Nalley Fine Foods Company, also based in Tacoma, was acquired as the organization's first sponsor.
 The sponsorship helped cover costs of exhibitions, clinics, and the rulebook.

 In 1999 Frank Candelario took over as the USAPA president.
 Candelario owned the Ultra-Lite Paddle Company, which also became a sponsor.